ssgarana/CSP451-2025F-Students/References/CSP451-Other-reference_Final-Project-Reference.md

 ✅ **Microservices Design** - Independent, focused services
 ✅ **Observability** - Correlation ID tracing and structured logging
 ✅ **Resilience** - Retry logic and error handling
+ HEAD
 ✅ **Cloud Integration** - Native Azure services for scalability

 The system is production-ready for demonstration and can be extended with:

+✅ **Cloud Integration** - Native Azure services for scalability

+The system is production-ready for demonstration and can be extended with: f5be490507f9c70989b9301cd5751266c94fdb27
 - Authentication and authorization
 - Database persistence
 - Multiple supplier integrations